hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 -> **NOTE:** The Disk Encryption Set must have the `Reader` Role Assignment scoped on the Key Vault - in addition to an Access Policy to the Key Vault

+-> **NOTE:** Encryption type of the key will be decided by the disk encryption set.
+[More info on encryption type](https://docs.microsoft.com/en-us/azure/virtual-machines/disk-encryption)

 * `disk_size_gb` - (Optional) The Size of the Internal OS Disk in GB, if you wish to vary from the size used in the image this Virtual Machine is sourced from.

 -> **NOTE:** If specified this must be equal to or larger than the size of the Image the Virtual Machine is based on.
 When creating a larger disk than exists in the image you'll need to repartition the disk to use the remaining space.